fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Korean Digital Sales

 Korean digital sale is a BIG part of **_Music Show Win_**.
 It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
-To get a big digital sale point, STAYs are encourage to stream the title track in a playlist and/or download the title track.
-Downloads count as multiple streams.
-Here are the following Korean music streaming platforms where STAYs can participate:
+To get a big digital sale point, STAYs are encouraged to stream the title track in a playlist and/or download the title track.
+Download counts as multiple streams.
+STAYs may stream on **MelOn, Genie, Flo, or Bugs.** Some of it needs verified account but some don't.
+You may buy your own verified account and streaming pass by yourself or you may stream for **free** by joining a digital streaming team that is funded by STAYs' donations.
+You may also donate any amount, it will be a big help!

-**Mel0n**

-* Needs verified account and streaming pass to stream.
-* You may buy verified account and streaming pass that are available from third-party sellers or join streaming project to stream free.
-* Making unverified account using KKT is possible and it's usable to mass search and like Stray Kids songs (avoid commenting in non-Korean language).
-* Counted in all music shows.

-**Gen1e**

-* Verified and unverified account may stream.
-* Needs Korean number to make new account.
-Accounts are available from third-party sellers.
-* Needs streaming pass that is available from third-party sellers or join streaming project to stream free.
-* Counted in all music shows.

-**Bug$**

-* You may make account by yourself.
-* You may buy streaming pass by yourself or join streaming project to get free.
-* Counted in all music shows except M Countdown.

-**FL0**

-* Needs verified account and streaming pass to stream.
-* You may buy verified account and streaming pass that are available from third-party sellers or join streaming project to stream free.
-* Counted in all music shows.
+Streaming is not hard!
+You just have to set your account, make playlist, and leave it play for hours!
+It's advisable to join a streaming team if it's your first time streaming on Korean platform so the team can guide you.

-Please consider buying verified account, donate any amount to streaming teams, or apply as volunteer to stream for free.
-When you already have your account and proper setup for streaming, you may already leave it play for hours.
-It's easy!
-For inquiries and more detailed information about Korean music streaming platforms you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.
+For details and inquiries about these streaming platforms, you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.

 {{< tweet 1493857687590752259 >}}